Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Adapter/README.md

 ## Howto

-There is a builder named AdapterBuilder
+There is a builder named AdapterBuilder.
+You need an interface to specify the contract which adapter follows.
+If you don't have an interface, you cannot use a real adapter pattern so this simulator is pointless.

 ```
 $builder = new AdapterBuilder();